 This method of putting dates on blog posts probably defies some rule here or there regarding the finer points of blog etiquette, but I think it’s the only sensible way to present my stories in a coherent form to the reader.

 Lord knows that I can barely keep it all straight in my own head, and I’m the one who lived it all.
 Besides, I’m a non-conformist by nature.

 I sincerely hope that you enjoy your time here at Life, Other Than.
 Please leave me comments and share your own stories.
-If you are a fellow travel blogger, grab some commentluv and get a link back to your own blog in return.

 Comments must be moderated to keep out the spammers, so if you comment, it won’t show up immediately.
 I keep pretty close tabs on comments submitted, so if you aren’t a spammer, your comments will be approved.